A-R-I-N-D-A-M/TSF/README.md

-Here is all the four projects given by The Spark Foundation in internship.
+Here is all the four projects given by The Spark Foundation in the internship July'2020.